Calathea picturata (Goeppertia picturata) Indoor Care: Light, Watering, Fertilizer, Pruning, Propagation

 Pruning Calathea picturata is easy.
 Remove dead and yellow foliage to maintain the plant neat and discourage pests and diseases.
 Cut the leaves with a sharp knife or pruning scissors at the base, where the leaf meets the stalk.

-Calathea picturata (Goeppertia picturata) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
+Calathea picturata is best propagated by plant division at the beginning of the growing season (spring to early summer).
 Dividing the plant at this time hastens establishment as it is in the active growth phase.

 Calathea picturata, Goeppertia picturata

-Calathea picturata (Goeppertia picturata) growing problems include drooping leaves, dying plant, yellow leaves, loss of leaf color, brown leaf tips, pests and diseases among others.
+Calathea picturata (Goeppertia picturata) problems are yellow leaves, drooping leaves, plant dying, brown leaf tips, washed ot leaves, pests and diseases among others.
 Keep reading for more on these problems and how to solve them.

 Drooping leaves